 To which extent are Europeans really “European”?
 How do people from France, Poland, Hungary, Finland, Portugal and Germany see and evaluate themselves and others?
 Is it possible to infer that different nationalities are growing together to a united Europe?

 The project EU-CAB under the coordination of the Duale Hochschule (Cooperative State Unversity) Karlsruhe, Germany, seeks to find answers to these questions.
 Therefore, students coming from all six countries learn and research together – building a peaceful Europe along the way.

-Happy faces during our second International Study Programme (ISP) from 24 to 28 June 2019 – this time we met in Budapest, Hungary’s beautiful capital city.
-The Budapest Business School, BBS was our host.
-Budapesti Gazdasàgi Egyetem (BGE) is a public university business school specialised in business studies and social sciences.
+Happy faces during our second International Study Programme (ISP) from 24 to 28 June – this time we met in Budapest, Hungary’s beautiful capital city.
+The Budapest Business School was our host.
 Again, over 40 students and their teachers from six countries participated and continued their work and research on European identities and behaviour.
 On the programme: lectures about contemporary Hungary, stereotype and prejudice in general, practical exercises in order to reflect on behaviour and train self-awareness, and of course several sessions of SYMLOG observation practice.
-These observations were done in small mixed groups, focussing on both every-day and business behaviour.
-Time for analyses and report concluded the intensive 5-days-programme.
-And Budapest could really win us over with its rich history, its representative buildings and its friendly people.
-Thanks a lot to our generous hosts!
+Time for analyses and report concluded this really intensive 5-days-programme.
+Budapest with its impressive architecture and its very friendly people was a wonderful experience.